Understanding your Marketing ROI

 One of the first steps in tracking ROI is understanding the amount of money you are spending on marketing.
 This can either be totally clear if you are running ads or utilizing SEO, or it can be trickier if you are posting on social media, creating content for your webpage or printing out postcards.
 When creating content for marketing it is important to track the amount of time you spend creating it as well as the upfront cost.
-A helpful tool to tracking time is Toggl.
-Once you know how much time you’ve spend on a marketing campaign; you can calculate time invested against your hourly rate to see the cost.
+A helpful tool for tracking time is Toggl.
+Once you know how much time you’ve spent on a marketing campaign; you can calculate the time invested against your hourly rate to see the cost.

 1. Who knows about you?

 This category is basically how much attention are you getting on social media.

 – How many Likes do you get?

 A good way to analyze this is by using Analysis Reports.
 (You can find these for free on the web).
 Using the reports, you can then gauge increases in likes and increases in web traffic.

 Here you look at shared posts, recommendations, and comments on posts.
 Social analytics tools are helpful in tracking your growth.

 Who is buying from you?

 This one means asking the basic question of “How did you hear about us?”
 You can also ask, “Why did you choose our company?”
 You can even be more specific and ask them if they looked at your website, social media, or blog (if you have one).
 Once you know how they found out about you, keep track of it.
 Put it into a spreadsheet so that you can see what marketing strategy is giving you the most business.